lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/map_equals.png)

 This compares two maps which differ by a single element.
-Capsule is effectively `O(1)` by computing an incremental hash as elements are added and removed (these benchmarks use objects with inexpensive hashes, and therefore do not capture the potential drawbacks of this approach).
-Bifurcan is moderately faster than the mutable collections, Slang is equivalent, and the rest are slower.
+Capsule and Scala are effectively `O(1)` by computing an incremental hash as elements are added and removed.
+Bifurcan is moderately faster than the mutable collections, and the rest are slower.

 ---